Yellow-billed stork: Breeding

 Both parents share duties of guarding and feeding the young until the latter are about 21 days old.
 Thereafter, both parents forage to attend to the young's intense food demands.
 Alongside parental feeding by regurgitation of fish, parents have also been observed to regurgitate water into the open bills of their nestlings, especially on hot days.
 This may aid the typical thermoregulatory strategy of the young (common to all stork species) to excrete dilute urine down their legs in response to hot weather.
 Water regurgitated over the young serves as a water supplement in addition to fluid in their food, so that they have sufficient water to continue urinating down their legs to avoid hyperventilation.
 Additionally, parents sometimes help keep the young cool by shading them with their open wings.

 The nestlings usually fledge after 50–55 days of hatching and fly away from the nest.
 However, after leaving the nest for the first time, the offspring often return there to be fed by their parents and roost with them for another 1–3 weeks.
 It is also thought that individuals are not fully adult until 3 years old and despite lack of data, new adults are thought to not breed until much later than this.

 Fledglings have also been observed to not differ considerably in their foraging and feeding strategies from adults.
 In one investigation, four adult, hand-reared yellow-billed storks kept in captivity showed typical grope-feeding and foot stirring shortly after they were introduced to bodies of water.
 Hence, this suggests that such feeding techniques in this species are innate.

+Nesting

-These birds breed colonially, often alongside other species; but the yellow-billed stork is sometimes the only occupant species of a nesting site.
-A subset of up to 20 individuals may nest close together in any one part of a colony; with several males occupying potential nest sites all in the same place.
+The yellow-billed ibis is a colonial nester, often alongside other species; but the yellow-billed stork is sometimes the only occupant species of a nesting site.
+Colonies are usually 10-20 nests in size, with several males occupying potential nest sites all in the same place.
 If many of these males do not acquire mates, the whole group moves on with the unpaired females to another tree.
-These “bachelor parties” are a noticeable feature of colonies of this species and usually consist of 12 or more males and at least as many females.
+These "bachelor parties" are a noticeable feature of colonies of this species and usually consist of 12 or more males and at least as many females.
 As many as 50 nests have been counted all at once in a single breeding area.

+The male and female together build the nest of sticks either in high trees on dry land away from predators, or in small trees over water.
+Nest building takes up to 10 days.
+The nest may be 80–100 cm in diameter and 20-30 cm thick.